SWORDFISHTROMBONES COVER ART - authentic works that combine music, performing art, visual art and history

 Michael was also the associate director and choreographer on the music video to the song 'In the Neighbourhood' from that album for MTV.
 The video grew out of the album cover, it was centered around Lee Kolima and Angelo Rossitto.
 The cinematographer of the video was the famous Haskell Wexler.
 He is a multiple Oscar awardee and has worked on films like, 'Who's Afraid of Virginia Woolf?', 'One Flew over the Cuckoo's Nest', 'In the Heat of the Night', 'American Graffiti', 'Coming Home' and many more.

-Now, 30 years later, Michael A. Russ opened his archives and has selected important works for the 'Swordfishtrombones-Cover Gallery' with the eye of an experienced artist.
+Now, decades later, Michael A. Russ opened his archives and has selected important works for the 'Swordfishtrombones-Cover Gallery' with the eye of an experienced artist.
 These fine art print editions give enthusiasts a wonderful chance to get authentic works that combine music, visual art and history.